-From a recipe in an old issue of House Beautiful.
-A little web surfing shows it came from Soups from Deborah Madison’s Kitchen (2006).
+Based on a recipe in an old issue of House Beautiful.
+A little web surfing shows it came from Vegetable Soups from Deborah Madison’s Kitchen (2006).
 This soup’s Asian influences satisfy those who love Indian food, but it is gently flavored.

 2 cups yellow split peas, rinsed and soaked for at least 1 hour if possible